 I was with Doane for nearly 10 years.
 During those years, I co-authored two books, taught real estate courses, and served as Vice-President of a limited partnership, Doane Landco.
 I was director of the Company’s St. Louis area Real Estate Division, and, of course, I sold farm and land investments.
 Doane gave me the opening to establish myself as a well-informed, client-oriented farm and land broker.

-The Leon R. Miller Company has been going for 35 years.
+I’ve been selling Missouri land for more than 50 years.
 Now, if I told you I was the best, you might think I’m like everybody else.
 Claims are easy to make.
 It’s everyday results that count!
 That’s why you should read the letters from a few of my satisfied clients.
 They’re the best judges.